AlephAlpha/Nekomata/doc/Builtins.md

 ### `join` (`,`, `2 -> 1`)

-Concatenate two lists or two strings.
+Concatenate two lists.

-If one of the arguments is a string, the other argument is converted to a string as well.
+If one of the arguments is a number or a char, it is converted to a singleton list before concatenation.

 ### `split` (`;`, `1 -> 2`)

-Split a list or a string into two parts.
+Split a list into two parts.

 If the argument is a number, it is converted to a range from 0 to that number minus 1.